Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 &nbsp;

 + processing vast amounts of data in real-time, finding patterns there,
-+ translation and text generation,
++ routine translation and text generation,
 + image/video on-the-fly filtering,
 + fast recognition of all kinds,
 + assisted mathematical proofs (impossible earlier without required computing powers),
-+ tutoring (as coding assistance)
++ tutoring (as coding assistance),
 + engines that can smash humans in intellectual sports (Stockfish in chess)

 \__________________________________________